General Surgery

 What to Expect with a General Surgeon

-Your surgeon will tell you how to prepare for the operation, including:
+Your surgeon will also provide instructions on how to prepare for your procedure, including:

-• If you have to stop eating or drinking before the procedure
+• Whether you need to avoid eating or drinking before surgery

 Physicians & Practitioners